ron-rivest/consistent_sampler/USAGE_EXAMPLES.md

 output can be controlled with the "``digits``" keyword argument to ``sampler``.
 This argument specifies how many digits of precision will be given (after the leading prefix of nines after the decimal point, if any).

 This does not affect the precision used internally, which is variable length and at least 256 bits (77 digits).
 Note that the compression is achieved by truncation, not rounding.

+If the output of ``sampler`` will be processed further, then it is advisable to use a large value of ``digits``, to ensure that no ticket-number collisions occur in the given output.
+A value of ``digits=78`` or larger will give the maximum possible precision.

     >>> L = ['a', 'b']